jyotibabasahebyadav-eaton/zephyr/samples/bluetooth/eddystone/README.rst

 Overview
 ********
-Application demostrating `Eddystone Configuration Service`_
+Application demonstrating `Eddystone Configuration Service`_

 The Eddystone Configuration Service runs as a GATT service on the beacon while it is connectable and allows configuration of the advertised data, the